 \subsection{Hamming graphs}

 Before introducing concentration properties, we need to define special metric graphs that we shall call \textit{Hamming graphs}.
 Let $\M$ be an infinite subset of $\N$.
-We denote $[\M]^{\omega}$ the set of infinite subsets of $\M$.
-For $\M \in [\N]^{\omega}$ and $k \in \N$, we note
+We denote by $[\M]^{\omega}$ the set of infinite subsets of $\M$.
+For $\M \in [\N]^{\omega}$ and $k \in \N$, let

 and